Generic Name: lorcaserin (lor KAS er in)

 a physical deformity of the penis (such as Peyronie's disease).

-It is not known whether Belviq XR passes into breast milk or if it could harm a nursing baby.
-You should not breast-feed while using this medicine.
+It is not known whether lorcaserin passes into breast milk or if it could harm a nursing baby.
+You should not breast-feed while using Belviq XR.

 Belviq XR is not approved for use by anyone younger than 18 years old.